Wayne County, Pennsylvania

-Wayne is a county in the Commonwealth of Pennsylvania.
-It is part of Northeastern Pennsylvania.
+Wayne County is a county in the Commonwealth of Pennsylvania.
 The county's population was 51,155 at the 2020 census.
 The county seat is the Borough of Honesdale.
 The county was formed from part of Northampton County on March 21, 1798, and was named for the Revolutionary War General Anthony Wayne.
+The county is part of the Northeast Pennsylvania and Pocono Mountains region of the state.

-The Lehigh River, a 109 mi tributary of the Delaware River, rises in southern Wayne County.
+The Lehigh River, a 109 mi tributary of the Delaware River, begins in southern Wayne County.

 Geography

 According to the U.S. Census Bureau, Wayne County has a total area of 751 sqmi, of which 726 sqmi is land and 25 sqmi (3.3%) is water.

 The terrain of the county is varied.
 In the wider northern half, the land is rugged along its border with New York State, while the southern portion tends to be swampier.
 Higher hills and mountains are predominantly found along the county's western edge, while lower ones are more common in the east, near the Delaware River.
 The middle section of Wayne County is a wide plain.